Summary

 8) What citizens (and leaders) can do—evidence-based steps

 · Practice lateral reading.
-Professional fact‑checkers quickly leave a page to investigate its provenance, cross-checking credibility across multiple sources—an approach that outperforms “vertical” reading favored by students and even some experts.
+Professional fact‑checkers quickly leave a page to investigate its provenance and cross-check credibility across multiple sources.
+This approach outperforms “vertical” reading, which students and some experts favor

 Extensive assessments of civic online reasoning by Stanford’s History Education Group show that many students struggle with these skills, underscoring the need for explicit instruction.
-Continuous learning and skill development in lateral reading are crucial in the fight against illusions.
+Continuous learning and skill development in lateral reading are essential in combating illusions.

 - Weight source credibility over virality.
 Given that falsehoods spread faster—especially political ones—treat novelty and emotional charge as risk flags, not truth cues.